darasus/ai-blog/content/creating-a-javafx-user-interface.md

   positioned, and how large each control will be.
 The next step is to select a control to be used in our JavaFX User Interface.
 We also learned about the advantages of using third-party libraries.
+intro: >-
+  Almost every application needs a user interface.
+Applications with no user interface appear to be nothing more than programs running in the background on your computer.

+  It’s impossible to imagine any application that isn’t accessible through some sort of graphical user interface.
+JavaFX provides ways to build and implement interfaces that are engaging, dynamic, and responsive.

+  Even though JavaFX is a very powerful library, it doesn’t provide everything you might need to create a specific type of user interface.
+You might have noticed this while reading the article about Controls – there were a few controls which didn’t have their own article but were mentioned nonetheless as being part of the javafx-ui-controls module.
+This means that not all controls are provided by the core JavaFX library (although most of them are).

+  If you plan on using JavaFX for your application, then you should know that several modules exist within the scope of this library: ENDENDENDENDENDENDENDENDEND
 ---

 ## Creating a JavaFX User Interface: The Basics